 In physics, fusion is known as the process by which nuclei join in order to create energy.
 It is believed that this is what created us, the sun, and the stars.
 Like the birth of a star, sun, or distant corner of our universe, the birth of our children is no less a miracle.
 Indeed, it is an extraordinarily graceful miracle, presenting us with new joys and forever altering our lives.
 It is to this miracle that Nicole has dedicated her life.

 Katie Daily is a DONA International Approved Birth Doula Trainer based in Washington, DC.
-She is also a mother of two, and a Certified Nurse Midwife.
-She is the DONA DC Representative.
-She also facilitates independent workshops in Washington, DC and is currently finishing her Midwifery Fellowship with the midwives at George Washington University Hospital.
-Katie has trained over 350 doulas through DONA.
+She Certified Nurse Midwife working at Mary's Center after completing The Midwifery Fellowship with the midwives at the George Washington University Hospital.
+Katie is also the proud mother of two beautiful children.